Nokstella-Technologies/cub3D/README.md

 [] Rotate the point of view with the mouse.

 Errors:
-[] Still reachble bytes when the map have empty lines with and without spaces [] Map not loading when there is no player, should not open and return error [] Test empty file
+[x] Still reachble bytes when the map have empty lines with and without spaces [x] Map not loading when there is no player, should not open and return error [x] Test empty file
-[] Leak when sprint file incorrect
+[x] Leak when sprite file incorrect